franciscoaguirre/voxel-cone-tracing/README.md

 Each node has a brick that's accessed by its index in OCTREE_NODE_POOL_BRICK_POINTERS.

-Each node's neighbor is stored in the buffer textures called OCTREE_NODE_POOL_NEIGHBOUR_N, with N being one of (X, X_NEGATIVE, Y, Y_NEGATIVE, Z, Z_NEGATIVE).
+Each node's neighbor is stored in the buffer textures called OCTREE_NODE_POOL_NEIGHBOR_N, with N being one of (X, X_NEGATIVE, Y, Y_NEGATIVE, Z, Z_NEGATIVE).

 `_octreeTraversal.glsl` holds functions to query the SVO with coordinates and get different results back.